bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 As well as these arguments, each vector has attribute 'enable'.

 **enable** is by default True, and is automatically set to False if the send_delProperty() method is called.
 When False no further data is sent by this property and any incoming values are ignored, until the enable attribute is set True again.
-This has the effect of removing the property from the client.
+Calling send_delProperty() therefore has the effect of removing the property from the client.

 If in the initial state of the device, it is required that a particular property should be hidden, then when the vector is first created, set vector.enable = False, and the vector will be disabled until the enable attribute is set True, and the vector send_defVector() method called, which informs the client of the existence of this property.